Mixed volumes of zonoids and the absolute value of the Grassmannian: Introduction

-In this paper we present a novel approach to deriving inequalities for mixed volumes of zonotopes and their Hausdorff-metric limits, zonoids.
-Zonotopes are Minkowski sums of segments and are naturally related to matroids.
+Recall that zonotopes are Minkowski sums of segments and zonoids are their limits in the Hausdorff metric.
+Zonotopes are naturally related to matroids.
 For example, in \cite{Stan} Stanley used the Aleksandrov-Fenchel inequality for the mixed volume of zonotopes to show general log-concavity behavior of certain sequences that count the number of bases of a regular matroid.
 More recently, mixed volumes of zonoids and zonotopes have been studied in analysis \cite{FZ23} and probability (random determinants) \cite{ZonoidAlgebra}.
-Thus, a systematic study of inequalities between mixed volume of zonoids is of particular interest.
+Thus, a systematic study of inequalities between mixed volumes of zonoids is of particular interest across different research areas.

-Given $n,d\in\N$ with $n$ divisible by $d$, we are looking for homogeneous polynomial inequalities of degree $n/d$ relating ${n\choose d}$ values of mixed volumes $\V(Z_{i_1},\dots, Z_{i_d})$, for $1 \le i_1 < \cdots < i_d \le n$, which are valid for any collection of $n$ zonoids $Z_1,\dots, Z_n$ in $\R^d$.
-The distinctive feature of the inequalities we produce is that they are multilinear in the $Z_i$.
-In the case of zonotopes, this means that proving such inequalities boils down to verifying their validity for line segments.
-This observation connects our problem to combinatorics of point configurations in real projective spaces and simultaneously paves the way to a computer assisted method of deriving such inequalities via polyhedral computations.
-On the algebraic side, our problem is closely related to studying the {\it absolute value} of the real Grassmannian $\Gr_{d,n}\subset \R^{{n\choose d}}$

-Our method produces inequalities valid for the points of $\Abs(\Gr_{d,n})$.
-In the special case of $(n,d)=(4,2)$ our inequalities completely describe the conic hull of $\Abs(\Gr_{2,4})$ and provide a solution to a version of the Heine-Shephard problem in this case, see \cite{AS23} and \rs{framework-4-2} below.
-Furthermore, for $(n,d)=(6,2)$ and $(6,3)$ we show that the conic hull of the image of $\Abs(\Gr_{d,n})$ under a monomial map is polyhedral, see \rt{conic-hull}.
-Our computations were done using {\it SageMath} \cite{sagemath}.
-The code is available at \url{https://github.com/jsimonrichard/mixed-volumes-n-6-d-2-3}.